christophediericx/ArduinoDriver/README.md

 ## Sample Code: Super Mario Bros "Underworld" theme ##

-This sample project uses the library above to play this classic retro tune on an arduino with C#.
+This sample project uses the library above to play this classic retro tune on an Arduino with C#.

 One pin of the buzzer should be connected to digital pin 8.
 The other pin should be connected to GND.